solid/authorization-panel/.github/ISSUE_TEMPLATE/draft-suggestion.md

 ---
 name: Proposals suggestion
-about: Suggestion for improving on of existing proposals
+about: Suggestion for improving existing proposals
 ---

 ## On proposal

-Which proposal your suggestion is intended for?
-(ACP, WAC+)
+Which proposal is your suggestion intended for? (e.g. ACP, WAC+)

 ## Details